 Current TOU participants reminded that off-peak hours adjust on May 15

-Time-of-Use rates take into consideration seasonal “peak” electrical use periods.
+TOU rates take into consideration seasonal “peak” electrical use periods and rewards participants with lower rates for using electricity during “off-peak” hours.
 LPEA’s wholesale power supplier, Tri-State Generation & Transmission, charges LPEA less for purchasing electricity in off-peak hours.
 LPEA then passes that savings on to customers who have signed up for the WattWatcher® program.
-The off-peak rate of 4.4 cents per kilowatt-hour on the WattWatcher® program is considerably lower than the regular residential rate of 10.4 cents per kilowatt-hour.

-Currently more than 4,750 LPEA customers in La Plata and Archuleta counties are participating in the TOU program.
-According to Schwantes, LPEA’s customers have now ‘shifted’ so much of their electrical usage to the preferable off-peak periods that collectively they have exceeded $1.3 million in savings.
+Currently more than 4,970 LPEA customers in La Plata and Archuleta counties are participating in the TOU program.
+According to Schwantes, LPEA’s customers have now ‘shifted’ so much of their electrical usage to the preferable off-peak periods that collectively they have exceeded $1.4 million in annual savings.

 “Our TOU customers should be very proud.
 In essence, they have helped LPEA lower ‘the electric bill’ by more than $1 million,” he said, noting that as more residents sign on, the greater the impact in dollar savings and efficiency of the electrical grid.

-To take full advantage of the TOU program, customers are urged to use those appliances that draw the most power – such the dishwasher, clothes washer and dryer or self-cleaning oven – during the off-peak hours.
-Installing timers on water heaters or changing out the home heating source to electric thermal storage (ETS) units, maximizes the TOU benefit.
+To take full advantage of the TOU program, customers are urged to use those appliances that draw the most power – such the dishwasher, clothes washer and dryer or irrigation pump – during the off-peak hours.
+Also, installing programmable thermostats and timers on water heaters maximizes the TOU benefit.